chen-yingfa/qingshu/README.md

 - VSCode:
   - Not all features are supported (eg. inline math, pasting image, table manipulation, etc. although you can install extensions to support it).
   - Not really WYSIWYG.
-  - Poor support for CJK characters.
+  - Poor support for CJK characters (word segmentation and alignment of half-width and full-width monospace characters)
   - Too large if you only want to edit a markdown file.

 ## Features